hazzus/device-mapper-proxy-km/README.md

 It requires 2 arguments in table when creating: original destination device and rather reload stats or not (maybe usefull if creating many proxies).
 Can be tested via `dmsetup`

+# Make commands for testing and setting up
+1. Use `make` to build module
+2. Use `make install` to install module (will run build before)
+3. Use `make setup` to automate setup steps: create some devices (checks installation)
+4. Use `make load` to generate some load on setuped device and show stats. (will run setup before)
+5. Use `make destroy` to cleanup after setup
+6. Use `make clean` to cleanup build files

+So shortcuts:
+* `make install load` for installing and loading at the first time running and leaving files
+* `./load.sh` for repeating load on installed things
+* `make install load destroy clean` for full cycle without lefovers

 # Example:
 ```shell
 # creating a dumb-zero target original vbd: